We are unable to display alerts at this time. Alerts are still available by subscription.

 Slowing Speeds in Business Activity Districts

 Under the provision of AB 43 that came into effect in January 2022, the SFMTA is lowering speeds by 5 mph (from 25 mph to 20 mph, or 30 mph to 25 mph) in key business activity districts (streets where at least half of the property uses are dining or retail).
-Seven corridors were initially proposed and approved by the MTA Board as part of this implementation phase.
-These 7 locations were implemented by April 2022.
-Next, staff are proposing 45 additional corridors for legislation in Summer 2022.
+As of January 1, 2024, 44.2 street miles and 62 corridors have been implemented.

 Slowing Speeds on Safety Corridors